Tyrone Hughes

-Tyrone Christopher Hughes (born January 14, 1970) is a former American football cornerback in the National Football League (NFL) for the New Orleans Saints, Chicago Bears, and Dallas Cowboys.
-He played college football at the University of Nebraska.
+Tyrone Christopher Hughes (born January 14, 1970) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New Orleans Saints, Chicago Bears, and Dallas Cowboys.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Hughes attended and graduated from St. Augustine High School in New Orleans, where he played football, baseball, basketball and ran track.

 He played as a cornerback until his senior season, when he was switched to offense and was named the Louisiana Offensive Player of the Year and the Athlete of the Year.
 He had 62 carries for 845 yards, 20 receptions for 601 yards and 22 touchdowns from his wingback position.
 He averaged 40.4 yards on kickoff returns and 14 yards on punt returns.

 College career

-Hughes accepted a football scholarship from the University of Nebraska.
-As a freshman, he appeared in 11 games and played as a backup split end in a run-oriented offense.
+Hughes accepted a football scholarship from the University of Nebraska–Lincoln.
+As a freshman, he appeared in 11 games and played as a backup Wingback in a run-oriented offense.
 He registered 5 receptions for 72 yards and 2 touchdowns, 12 carries for 13 yards.
 He ranked fourth in the Big Eight Conference in punt returns (15), second in return yards (227) and first in punt return average (15.1).

 As a sophomore, he posted 10 carries for 113 yards and one touchdown, 17 carries for 59 yards, while leading the conference in kickoff return yards (523).
 He ranked second in the conference and 16th in the NCAA in punt returns at 12.4.
 He was seventh in the conference in all-purpose yards with 92 yards a game.
 He led the conference, ranked third in the NCAA and set a school single-season record with a 29.1-yard average on 18 kickoff returns.
 Against Kansas State University, he set a school single-game record with 3 returns for 1,515 yards, including a 99-yarder for a touchdown and tied the NCAA single-game record with 247 total kick returns yards.

-As a junior, he opened the season as a starter at split end, but suffered a broken wrist in the eighth game against the University of Colorado Boulder.
+As a junior, he opened the season as a starter at Wingback, but suffered a broken wrist in the eighth game against the University of Colorado Boulder.
 The injury forced him to switch to cornerback for the final 4 games.
 He tallied 12 receptions for 208 yards and 2 touchdowns, while ranking third in the conference in kickoff returns (16) and second in return yards (338).

-As a senior, he started 4 games at split end, while seeing time at cornerback and free safety.
+As a senior, he started 4 games at Wingback, while seeing time at cornerback and free safety.
 He had 4 receptions for 58 yards.
 He was the team's top returner averaging 21.9 yards on kickoffs and 10.4 yards on punts.
 He ranked second in the conference in kickoff returns (19) and first in return yards (424).
-He became the first Nebraska player in 26 years to play offense (split end) and defense (cornerback) in the same game (against the University of Missouri), when he was designated the spy safety for quarterback Charlie Ward in the 1993 Orange Bowl.
+He became the first Nebraska player in 26 years to play offense (Wingback) and defense (cornerback) in the same game (against the University of Missouri), when he was designated the spy safety for quarterback Charlie Ward in the 1993 Orange Bowl.